sercankulcu/sercankulcu.github.io/_memory/2009-04-23-the-minibus-would-not-move.md

    - friendship
 ---

-The hiking days usually followed a reliable shape.
-We left the city, ate something local in the morning, walked for hours, reached wherever the route was taking us, and sometimes stopped at a market before going home.
+Our hiking trips usually followed a familiar order.
+We left Ankara, ate something in the morning, walked for hours, reached the end of the route, and sometimes stopped at a local market before heading home.
+By late afternoon, everyone knew roughly what remained in the day.

-On one trip, the minibus interrupted the plan.
+On one trip, the minibus refused to continue.

-It could not continue.

-The market visit disappeared immediately.
-Instead, the group gathered around the vehicle and tried to solve a problem that had not appeared on any itinerary.

-I no longer remember exactly what had happened to the minibus, and I do not want to invent a better mechanical failure than memory provides.
-What I remember is the strange result: dealing with the vehicle was more enjoyable than the market would have been.

-A small failure had given everybody something to do.

-Someone suggested an idea.
-Someone helped.
-Someone waited.
-Someone probably joked at the wrong time.
-The group that had spent the day walking along the same route was suddenly working around one shared obstacle.

-Nothing was dangerous enough to make the situation frightening.

-Nothing was easy enough to leave no story.

-That middle ground is where many good travel memories live.

-The plan had failed.

-The day had not.

-Years later, I remember the minibus more clearly than the destination we were supposed to visit afterward.
+The market disappeared from the plan immediately.
+People gathered around the vehicle instead.
+Someone offered an idea, someone tried to help, someone waited for instructions, and somebody inevitably found a reason to joke.
+I no longer remember exactly what was wrong with the minibus, and the memory does not need a mechanical diagnosis added years later.

+What I remember is the mood.

+We had spent the day walking the same route, but now the whole group had one small problem in common.
+There was no summit to reach and no schedule worth protecting.
+The delay gave us something unplanned to do together.

+Nothing about the situation was serious enough to frighten us.
+It was inconvenient, but not dangerous.
+That made room for a strange kind of enjoyment.
+Instead of walking through a market and looking at things we did not need, we stood beside a broken journey and tried to get it moving again.

+Eventually the trip continued.
+The market was gone, and I cannot remember what I had expected to find there anyway.

+I remember the minibus.

-The market was part of the itinerary.
+The market had been on the itinerary.
+The minibus was the part that stayed.

-The problem became the trip.